venice1200/TapClock/README.md

 # TapClock
 A WatchX Clock based on
-* ArgeX Libs
+* WatchX libs by ArgeX
-* MPU6050 Lib and Demo Code from Korneliusz Jarzebski
+ * Especially the MPU6050 lib and Demo Code from Korneliusz Jarzebski
 * BasicWatch v1 from kghunt
 * OLED Library SSD1306Ascii by Greiman